alephpi/Texo/TechnoSelection/notes.md

 Of course, we will skip the pretraining stage as for the limited access to large document data.
 And we will mainly focus on how to modify the decoder and finetuning it.

+In conclusion, we choose the PP-FormulaNet as our architecture, which has the best efficiency-performance trade-off.

 # Workflow
-1. [x] Determine the necessary tokens - hard coding into the tokenizer.
+- [x] 1.
+Determine the necessary tokens - hard coding into the tokenizer.
-2. [x] Use a latex math mode parser to parse and normalize the mark-up expression.
+- [x] 2.
+Use a latex math mode parser to parse and normalize the mark-up expression.
-3. [x] Collect a massive mono-corpus of latex math mode codes.
+- [x] 3.
+Collect a massive mono-corpus of latex math mode codes.
-4. [x] Train a tokenizer (with hard-coded tokens) on the normalized mono-corpus.
+- [x] 4.
+Train a tokenizer (with hard-coded tokens) on the normalized mono-corpus.
-5. Train a vision encoder-decoder model on normalized paired-corpus(image-latex).
+- [ ] 5.
+Train a vision encoder-decoder model on normalized paired-corpus(image-latex).
+  - [ ] Encoder: convert PP-HGNetV2 to pytorch
+  - [ ] Decoder: migrate the UniMERNet decoder(customized MBart), refer to https://github.com/ParaN3xus/my-unimernet

 [optional] Synthetic paired data:
 1. Synthesize **smartly** latex math mode expressions.
 2. Render it with an efficient engine(katex, mathjax, mathpix, latex).